jspreadsheet/ce/README.md

 jExcel CE v3 is a complete rebuilt JavaScript Vanilla version.
 For that reason it was not possible to keep a complete compatibility with the previous version.
 If you are upgrating you might need to implement a few updates in your code.
 If you have questions, you can review the article upgrating from jExcel CE v2 or Handsontable.

+### Jexcel 4.0.0
+A special thank to the [FDL - Fonds de Dotation du Libre](https://www.fdl-lef.org/) support and sponsorship that make this version possible with so many nice features.

+- Support workbooks/tabs
+- Create a dymic jexcel table from a HTML static element
+- Highlight the border from cells after CTRL+C
+- Footer with formula support
+- Multiple columns resize
+- JSON update support (Helpers to update a remote server)
+- Global super event (centralized method to dispatch all events in one)
+- Custom helpers: =PROGRESS (progressbar), =RATING (5 star rating)
+- Custom helpers: =COLUMN, =ROW, =CELL, =TABLE, =VALUE information to be used on formula execution
+- Dynamic nested header updates
+- A new column type for HTML editing
+- New flags such as: includeHeadersOnCopy, persistance, filters, autoCasting, freezeColumns
+- New events such as: onevent, onchangepage, onbeforesave, onsave
+- More examples and documentation

+### Jexcel 3.9.0
+- New methods
+- General fixes

+### Jexcel 3.6.0
+- Better formula parsing
+- New events
+- New initialization options
+- General fixes

+### Jexcel 3.2.3
+- getMeta, setMeta methods
+- Npm package with jSuites
+- General fixes

 ### Jexcel CE 3.0.1